dennisbakhuis/neovim_container/README.md

-# 🎁Neovim container - Develop (almost) like in a DevContainer
+# 🎁 Neovim container - Develop (almost) like in a DevContainer
 Develop inside your container using Neovim with your local settings.

 For my work it is convenient to work in the same environment as the production